Thomas Gioeli: Indictments

 On June 4, 2008, Gioeli was indicted for robbery, extortion, the 1991 Marassa murder, and the 1992 Minerva and Imbergamo murders.
 The robbery indictment involved a 1991 fur shop robbery in which Gioeli allegedly posed as a customer.
 On December 16, 2008, Gioeli was indicted on the 1995 Greaves murder and the 1999 Cutolo murder.
 Although Alphonse Persico was convicted in 2007 of ordering Cutolo's murder, prosecutors had lacked sufficient evidence then to indict Gioeli.
 However, by 2008, both Calabro and Competiello were now government witnesses planning to testify against Gioeli.

 On February 9, 2010, Gioeli was briefly hospitalized after suffering a minor stroke.
 Already diagnosed with diabetes and cardiac problems, Gioeli had unsuccessfully petitioned the court on February 8 to be released from jail due to his medical problems.
 Gioeli has also complained to the court about his dental problems, the poor quality of the jail food, and allegedly unsanitary practices in the dispensation of his medicine.

 In July 2010, Gioeli was indicted in the 1997 Dols murder.
 On May 9, 2012, the jury returned a mixed verdict.
 Gioeli was cleared of the Cutolo and Dols murders, but convicted of racketeering conspiracy to commit murder in the Minerva and Marasa cases.
 On March 19, 2014, Gioeli was sentenced to 18 years and 8 months in prison and ordered to pay $360,000 in restitution.

-As of September 2015, Gioeli is incarcerated in the low security wing of the Federal Correctional Complex, Butner in Butner, North Carolina.
-His projected release date is May 7, 2024.
+From September 2015, Gioeli was incarcerated in the low security wing of the Federal Correctional Complex, Butner in Butner, North Carolina until he was released on May 3, 2023.